-Students must submit two identical loose-leaf copies to the library: one for circulating/interlibrary loans and one for archival purposes.
-With your submission, you acknowledge that your dissertation/thesis will be made available for circulation purposes.
+Students must submit one loose-leaf copy for binding to the library.
+With your submission, you acknowledge that your dissertation/thesis metadata (title, author, abstract, etc.) will be listed in the library catalog and the institutional repository for reference purposes and the bound copy will be made available for circulation.
 The final thesis/dissertation must be shown to the library for formatting check before printing onto the final cotton paper.
 Send the finalized document in MS Word or PDF format to email@example.com and allot at least 2 weeks time for this formatting check process.
 Note that the approval page may be signed by the committee before the formatting check, but it should be printed on the same cotton paper and follow the established template as provided in the appendix.
 You will also need to submit a final PDF copy of the dissertation/thesis to ProQuest/UMI publishing, see Part C below.
 Then, submit all physical materials with the following form filled out:

 c.
 Required ProQuest/UMI Publishing Electronic Submission